 3.2 Project Start Date and Crediting Period

-The project start date is the first date that trees have been planted in a "batch" or site preparation activities have been initiated for the natural regeneration of trees.
-A "batch" is an ongoing planting operation over multiple days in which no elapse of time greater than one year exists during which active reforestation activities have ceased.
+The project start date is the first date that trees have been planted or site preparation activities have been initiated for the natural regeneration of trees.
 The project start date can be no earlier than January 1, 2018.